Women For Women OBGYN

 With dozens of birth control options available, the one you choose really depends on your lifestyle and family plans.
-At Women for Women OBGYN, SC in Chicago, Kornelia Krol, MD, offers a variety of methods and can talk you through each of the options.
+At Women for Women OBGYN, SC in Forest Glen, Chicago, Kornelia Krol, MD, offers a variety of methods and can talk you through each of the options.
 Call her office or book an appointment online to get your birth control squared away and be protected.

 Not every type of birth control is right for every woman.
 Ask yourself the following questions when deciding on a method: